VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Experiments

-In contrast with the MARL baselines, VDFD achieves the best performance in all of the \textit{Hard} scenarios, approaching a win rate of $1.0$ in seven of them.
-It has approximately the same sampling efficiency as VDN in \textit{5m\_vs\_6m} and excels over any other algorithm in the remaining environments.
+Figure \ref{fig:results01} indicates that VDFD rises above the competing methods on the \textit{Super-Hard} SMAC challenges.
+Compared to \textit{Easy} and \textit{Hard} scenarios, the \textit{Super-Hard} challenges require more effective cooperation and particular micro-management tricks to defeat opponents.
+In \textit{3s5z\_vs\_3s6z}, the enemies have one more Zealot than the allies, which enables them to isolate the ally Zealots from the ally Stalkers and attack the latter. \textit{MMM2} is asymmetric and heterogeneous, in which there are three different types of units on each side.
+The enemy army in \textit{2c\_vs\_64zg} consists of 64 Zerglings, yielding the largest state and action spaces in SMAC.
+It is followed by \textit{27m\_vs\_30m}, which consists of 57 Marines in total.
 Because VDFD leverages the decoupled world model that performs latent imaginations, it is equipped with useful knowledge about what will happen in the future given different actions.
 It can therefore maintain precise control over the ally units and adopt the optimal micro-management strategy for a certain environment more easily than other baselines.
 Furthermore, since VDFD is essentially a model-based approach, it can be more sample-efficient than model-free methods, especially in large-scale battles.
-This is even more obvious in Figure \ref{fig:results03}, which indicates that the baselines can hardly learn a policy to defeat the enemy units at any time in \textit{Super-Hard} maps.
-By comparison, VDFD demonstrates the highest level of competence in devising winning tactics in all four environments, reaching state-of-the-art performance.
-The \textit{Super-Hard} challenges require more effective cooperation and particular micro-management tricks to defeat opponents.
-In \textit{3s5z\_vs\_3s6z}, the enemy troops have one more Zealot than the allies, which enables them to isolate the ally Zealots from the ally Stalkers and attack the latter. \textit{MMM2} is both asymmetric and heterogeneous, in which there are three different types of units on each side.
-The enemy army in \textit{2c\_vs\_64zg} consists of 64 Zerglings, yielding the largest state and action spaces in SMAC.
-It is followed by \textit{27m\_vs\_30m}, which consists of 57 Marines in total.
-Analogous to handling the \textit{Hard} challenges, the model-based nature of VDFD enables it to reason about the future with reduced sample complexity.
-Leveraging simulated roll-outs, VDFD is able to learn policies that consistently overcome opponents.